Bank of America Transfer Partners: What You Need to Know in June 2026

 The Chase Sapphire Reserve® is the only Chase card eligible for the up to $300 annual dining credit.
 Other premium cards such as the American Express Platinum Card® and American Express® Gold Card offer a dining credit as well, through Resy.
 Keep in mind that enrollment is required for the Resy credits to be activated on the Amex cards.
 The Capital One Venture X Rewards Credit Card doesn't offer a dining credit, but allows cardholders to make reservations via Capital One Dining.

-The tool can reveal stacking opportunities across multiple dining rewards programs like Franki.
-For Arden Restaurant, I would use my CSR dining credit to get up to $150 off and use the Franki app to stack additional rewards.
+Stacking opportunities are front and center: you can see which restaurants qualify across programs in a single view.
+For Arden Restaurant, I would use my CSR dining credit to get up to $150 off and then use the Franki app to stack more rewards on top.

 Portland's 10 participating restaurants give you options across price points from $ to $$.
 Few participating cities have this kind of pricing range, so Portland is a great city to use the benefit regardless of your budget.
 The mechanics stay the same, regardless of which restaurant you visit.
 Just pay with your Chase Sapphire Reserve® at any qualifying restaurant, and statement credits usually post automatically within days.
 No reservation on OpenTable is required.